canonical/candid/docs/configuration.md

       groups: [group3, group4]
 ```

-The `local` identity provider is meant for testing and allows defining a set of
+The `static` identity provider is meant for testing and allows defining a set of
 users that can authenticate, along with their passwords and a list of groups
 they are part of.